MisterVector/Innectis-Dedicated-Plugin/README.md

 ## Setting up the database

-The IDP communicates with a database using MySQL.
-So, with your MySQL manager of choice import the IDP Database Schema.sql file into MySQL to setup the database and structure.
+With your MySQL manager of choice import the IDP Database Schema.sql file into MySQL to setup the database and structure.
 Next, create a new user with the following credentials:

 Username: craft@localhost
 Password: gR3ns9xs